Bitcoin: The Future of Finance

 3. Wallets

-Bitcoin wallets are digital tools used to store, send, and receive bitcoins.
+Wallets are digital tools used to store, send, and receive the digital currency i.e. Bitcoin.
 They come in various forms, including:

 - Cold Wallets: Offline storage (e.g., hardware wallets).